LorenaDerezanin/pipeline_test/README.md

 ## Pipeline content

-Bioinformatic tools used in the Snakemake workflow in the form of Snakemake Wrappers obtained from [The Snakemake Wrappers Repository](https://snakemake-wrappers.readthedocs.io/en/stable/):
+Bioinformatics tools used in the Snakemake workflow, in the form of snakemake wrappers obtained from [The Snakemake Wrappers Repository](https://snakemake-wrappers.readthedocs.io/en/stable/):

 * fastQC
 * multiQC